sandboxcastles/angularjs_typescript_webpack2_starter/README.md

-# Basic Webpack 2 Typescript compilation
+# AngularJS Typescript Webpack 2 Starter Project

 To use, clone or download this repostitory, then: